Virginia teacher shot by 6-year-old files $40M lawsuit after she says school ignored warnings

 Zwerner, 25, is seeking a jury trial, noting in her suit that she suffers from "physical pain and mental anguish."

-Newport News police praised Zwerner for still managing to escort her class of about 20 students to safety even after she was seriously wounded in the hand and her chest.
+Newport News police praised her for managing to escort her class of about 20 students to safety even after she was seriously wounded in her left hand and chest.

-Lawyers for Zwerner said Monday on TODAY that school leadership knew of at least three separate warnings that the boy was believed to have a gun and was told by another student they saw it.
+Lawyers for Zwerner said Monday on NBC's "TODAY" show that the school leadership knew of at least three separate warnings that the boy was believed to have a gun and some other students reported seeing it.

 Lawyer Jeffrey Breit disagreed with the idea that Zwerner's negligence suit should be a workers' compensation claim under Virginia law since theoretically, workers can't sue their own employers.